PlaidCloud/website/content/en/blog/_posts/2020-02-07-Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 myvol   Bound    pvc-14b8bc68-6c4c-4dc6-ad79-4cb29a81faad   1Gi        RWO            csi-sc-cinderplugin   3s

 ```
-In OpenStack the volume name will match the Kubernetes persistent volume generated name.
+In OpenStack the volume name will match the PlaidCloud persistent volume generated name.
 In this example it would be: _pvc-14b8bc68-6c4c-4dc6-ad79-4cb29a81faad_

 Now we can create a pod with the PVC.
 ```yaml